About me

 Dear reader,

 My name is Citlali Arroyo.
-I am a third year teacher in Chicago Public Schools; a Boston College Donovan Urban Teacher Scholar (2020); and a Northeastern Illinois University Ronald E. McNair Scholar (2016).
+I am a teacher in Chicago Public Schools; a Boston College Donovan Urban Teacher Scholar (2020); and a Northeastern Illinois University Ronald E. McNair Scholar (2016).
 This research is part of my ongoing inquiry into developmentally appropriate curriculum and instruction; anti-racist classrooms; and youth and youth culture.
 Since participating in the Erikson Institute’s Racial Justice in Early Math Fellowship I have had wonderful experiences teaching math, and leveraged my own data to show student growth towards their intervention goals.
 I am proud to be one of the Chicago RJEM Fellows, and I hope to use my experiences to support the growth of new teachers and students wherever they are.
 In this project, I draw deep from personal experiences as an English language learner and public school kid from the north side of Chicago.
 I do this work to bring joy where there may be trauma, hope where there is hunger, and peace when it may be unattainable because I am as much a symbol of resilience to my students as they are to me.
 Without the teachers, professors, and mentors who laid the groundwork for me to make this a reality it may not have happened for me at all.
 I am one of the kids who almost fell through the cracks of an education pipeline, but I am still here.

 This site was created to showcase how I incorporate culturally relevant pedagogy, the sociology of urban education, and language acquisition in a kindergarten classroom.